serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/1-intuition.md

 - Natural Language has "long distance effects".
 These are inherently a time series problem.
    - e.g. _"I, the president of the United States, AM going to declare"_.
 In this example,  _"AM"_ is dependent on the word _"I"_.
-- Inputs in Natural Language problems of varying length because texts are of varying length.
-ANNs and CNNs take fixed size inputs.
+- Inputs in many NLP problems need to be of varying length because texts are of varying length.
+ANNs and CNNs only take fixed size inputs.

 ## Structure of a RNN